akruszewski/gibl/manuscript/chapter1.md

 I> Blockchain is a system in which a record of transactions is maintained across several computers that are linked in a peer-to-peer network.

 We will give an example that will serve as a motivation, as well as define what encryption and hashing techniques are and how will they help us with our system.

+Note that we will hand-wave on some of the technical bits in this chapter, as it is only supposed to serve as an introductory material.
+The technical bits will be uncovered later when we start building the blockchain.

 ## 1.1.
 Motivation and basic definitions